computational-metabolomics/dmadb-docs/docs/source/getting-started.rst

 11. Finally, start celery from the django-mogisite directory :bash:`celery -A mogi_site.celery worker -l DEBUG -E`

-Different backends can be used with Celery and should still be compatible with the MOGI applications.
+Different backends can be used with Celery and should still be compatible with the applications.
 See the `celery documentation <http://docs.celeryproject.org/en/latest/>`_  for more details.

 Incorporating  the packages into existing projects